Quick Updates for the Perturbed Static Output Feedback Control Problem in Linear Systems with Applications to Power Systems: Updating the Nominal Stabilizing SOF Controller

 \subsubsection{Exact value}

-Unfortunately, computing the exact value of $\beta_{\mathbb{R}}(A+BFC)$ is not theoretically possible, and no practical estimation technique could be devised due to the difficulty of the ensuing constrained minimization problem \cite{van1984near}.
+Unfortunately, computing the exact value of $\beta_{\mathbb{R}}(A+BFC)$ is computationally intractable (NP-hard), and no practical estimation technique could be devised due to the difficulty of the ensuing constrained minimization problem cast by \cite{van1984near}.
 Also, there is no systematic tractable way to compute the exact value of the lower bound $\delta_{\sup}$ in \eqref{LoBo} since we only know about the existence of $\delta(\epsilon)$ and nothing more.
-However, taking advantage of the upper bounds on $\beta_{\mathbb{R}}(A+BFC)$ (derived in \eqref{UpBoG} and \eqref{UpBoDiag}), we may utilize heuristics to obtain an appropriate approximate value of $\beta_{\mathbb{R}}(A+BFC)$ in a reasonable computational time.
+However, taking advantage of the lower and upper bounds on $\beta_{\mathbb{R}}(A+BFC)$ (derived in \eqref{CSR} and \eqref{UpBoG}, respectively), we may utilize heuristics to obtain an appropriate approximate value of $\beta_{\mathbb{R}}(A+BFC)$ in a reasonable computational time.
 Since \eqref{ImpIneq} plays a significant role in the characterization of the stability regions, the tightness of the upper bound on $\beta_{\mathbb{R}} (A+BFC)$ in \eqref{UpBoG} becomes crucial.
 Remarkably, if the equality in \eqref{UpBoG} becomes active (i.e., the case of a tight upper bound), then the proposed updated stabilizing SOF controller in this paper becomes efficient as it only requires the value of $\beta_{\mathbb{R}}^{u}$ which can efficiently be computed (e.g., the case of a symmetric $A+BFC$ for which $\beta_{\mathbb{R}}(A+BFC) = -\alpha(A+BFC)$ holds).
 For the special case of structured perturbation, i.e., $\Delta = B M C$ for a matrix $M \in \mathbb{R}^{m \times p}$, one may compute MDRP via (frequency domain)-based algorithms detailed by \cite{hinrichsen1990real}.

+Guglielmi et al. \cite{guglielmi2017approximating} have proposed a hybrid expansion-contraction (HEC)-based method, namely Algorithm HEC-RF: HEC real Frobenius norm, to approximate the RSR.
+Precisely, the expansion phase is solved via the algorithm SVSA-RF (spectral value set abscissa: real Frobenius norm), and the contraction phase is solved via a Newton-bisection zero-finding algorithm.
+The HEC-based proposed method is quadratically convergent and efficient for large-scale and sparse linear dynamical systems.
+Moreover, their extensive numerical experiments reveal that the approximated RSR coincides with the exact RSR in most cases.
+Due to such a promising performance of the HEC-based method, one can utilize it as an efficient method to compute the RSR (i.e., MDRP).